3 ways to stay informed

 - Join our mailing list

-Help us get the HOPE Act passed in the Michigan Legislature
+Help us get the HOPE Act signed into Michigan law

 The HOPE Act enables organ transplants from HIV-positive donors to HIV-positive patients

 Legislation introduced into the Michigan House of Representatives could bring hope to patients living with HIV.
 Introduced by State Rep. Felicia Brabec (D-Pittsfield Township) with 32 co-sponsors, the HIV Organ Policy Equity (HOPE) Act allows organs from potential donors with HIV to be transplanted into HIV-positive patients.
 Currently, the law prohibits life-saving organs from HIV-positive donors to be used to save the lives of HIV-positive patients here in Michigan.
 Instead, these vital organs recovered by Gift of Life Michigan are sent to out-of-state patients.
-The HOPE Act was approved unanimously in the state house in June and will now move to the Michigan Senate.
+The HOPE Act was approved unanimously in the State House in June, unanimously in the State Senate in December, and will now move to Governor for her signature.

 The HOPE Act was enacted nationally in 2015.
 Since then, 21 states and the District of Columbia have adopted the legislation.
 Transplants between HIV-positive donors and HIV-positive patients take place at 35 hospitals and transplant centers across the country.